After Extraction of Wisdom Teeth

 The symptoms frequently begin in the middle of the night, and your pain medication regimen may not help.
 Treatment can involve changing your prescription.
 Occasionally it is helpful to place a medicated dressing in the empty tooth socket.
 This will help decrease the pain and protect the socket from food particles.
 The effectiveness in alleviating the pain lasts for 24-48 hours and may require dressing changes every day or two, for five to seven days.
 Dressings usually are removed when you have been pain free for 2 to 3 days.

 The dressing doesn’t aid in healing.
 The only reason to place a dressing is for pain control.
 If medication is controlling the pain, the socket will heal without a dressing.
 Following removal of the dressing, an irrigation device may be provided to help you to keep food particles from lodging in the extraction site.

 Occasionally, post-operative infections occur.
 This usually requires an office visit and clinical examination.
 Many times, just placing you on an antibiotic for one week will take care of the infection.
 If it persists, the area will have to be drained and cleaned.
 Other temporary problems you may experience in the post-operative period include stiffness of the jaws, chafing around the corners of your lips, facial bruising, and blood oozing from the extraction sites.
 The post-operative instruction sheet we will provide should answer many of the questions related to these more common concerns.
-If not, don’t hesitate to call the office at Houston Office Phone Number 713-522-1588.
+If not, don’t hesitate to call the office at Central Houston Oral Surgery Phone Number 713-522-1588.